ZhanLiQxQ/JobTracker-Pro/README.md

 - 📊 **Progress Tracking** - Visualize your application status and statistics
 - 💾 **Favorites Management** - Save interesting jobs for later follow-up
 - 📄 **Resume Upload** - Upload and analyze your resume with AI
-- 🕷️ **Automated Scraping** - Automatically fetch the latest job postings
+- 🕷️ **Automated Scraping** - Job collection with duplicate detection and batch processing
 - 🔐 **User Authentication** - Secure user registration and login system

 ## 🛠️ Tech Stack